SolaRay-D heater – drop ceiling mount/suspended

 Honeywell/Aube - line voltage programmable thermostat - indoor

-• Save money by programming to heat individual rooms to a desired time and temperature
+Honewell/Aube line voltage programmable thermostat indoor, save money by programming to heat individual rooms to a desired time and temperature!

 Honeywell/Aube - line voltage manual thermostat - indoor